 How to detach root volume from Amazon EC2 instance?

-Question: How to detach root volume from Amazon EC2 instance?
+Question: How to detach root volume from the Amazon EC2 instance?

 Answer: There could be multiple different reasons, but I generally do that to troubleshoot the booting issue, it could be related to some BCD error or some driver related or some service not starting during boot.
 It’s easy for me to troubleshoot in this way.

 Note: If you want to detach the root volume of an instance, make sure the instance is in the stopped state.